Experience the best of this iconic Australian landmark.

 First-hand Aboriginal experiences

 To further your journey and knowledge of the local indigenous tribes, the Cave Hill day tour is the perfect option.
-Cave Hill tour is an Indigenous cultural experience that will provide you with an insight into everyday Aboriginal life.
-The tour is an eight to nine hour fully guided 4WD tour that will take you into the heart of the Pitjantjatjara Lands of Central Australia.
+Cave Hill tour is an Aboriginal cultural experience that will provide you with an insight into everyday Aboriginal life.
+The tour is a six hour fully guided 4WD tour that will take you into the heart of the Pitjantjatjara Lands of Central Australia.
 Your Anangu tour guide is a traditional owner of Cave Hill and will tell you all the stories relating to their traditional homeland.
 Highlights of the tour are the magnificent cave paintings, learning about traditional food gathering and the preparation of desert bush tucker, and the 360-degree panoramic view from the top of Cave Hill.

 Luxury accommodation in the heart of the desert